Students are hooked on their Smartphones. Just watch a group of teens – how many are typing or swiping something on their phones?

 You’ve spent long hours preparing for your career in teaching.
 Research, studying, student teaching, creating lesson plans and interviewing can only prepare you for so much.
 Your biggest lessons will come from experience.
 We’ve gathered some tips to remember as you begin your teaching career.

 - Don’t wear your really cool clothes to school.
+You’re the teacher, not the cool teen trying to impress everyone.

-- Watch others teach.
+- Build professional relationships within your school.
+Watch others teach.

 - You’re the adult in the room.